King Henry viii

-What I didn't realise until recently was that he was married to the first wife, Catherine of Aragon (who, by the way, had been married to his brother before) for over twenty years.
+What I didn't realise until I researched The Falconer's Quarry was that he was married to the first wife, Catherine of Aragon (who, by the way, had been married to his brother before) for over twenty years.
 The other five marriages were all much closer together, including two weddings in one year, in 1540.

 Henry VIII, painted by Hans Holbein the Younger

 Religion was immensely important in Tudor times.
 It controlled almost every aspect of people's lives, and there were a lot of things that people couldn't do because the Catholic Church didn't allow it.
 This included getting divorced.
 So when Henry decided he wanted to leave Catherine of Aragon and marry Anne Boleyn, he had to break away from the Catholic Church in Rome, taking all of England with him.